MyRichard12/com-xchange-64c4f/content/pages/index.md

     title: We answer your Call
     subtitle: We care for your deliveries
     actions:
-      - label: Try for free
+      - label: Start for Free
         url: /pricing
         style: primary
     image: images/hero.svg